ExitValue.ai

 What's a healthy warranty claim rate for a builder?

-Industry median: 1-2% of revenue.
+Industry median: a percent-of-revenue range.
 Premium builders run under 0.5%.
 Anything above 3% gets diligenced as a quality-control risk and discounted.
 Multi-year warranty tail liability is a key buyer underwriting concern.

 Who buys residential homebuilders?